A guide to Alameda ADU building regulations in California

 Type Five's ADUs can adapt to various sizes to fit your needs.
 Get started with designing yours here.

-Can you build a 2 story ADU in Alameda?
+Can you build a 2 story Alameda ADU?

 In general, you should be able to build a two-story Accessory Dwelling Unit (ADU) in Alameda, provided that it meets the city's regulations for ADUs.
 In Alameda, the maximum height for an attached ADU is 16 feet, and the maximum height for a detached ADU is also 16 feet.
 However, detached ADUs that are located partially or entirely above a garage may be allowed to extend up to 18 feet in height in certain circumstances.